ibikunmiedet/Data-Analyst-Ibikunmi/README.md

 •	Complaint List- (Complaints made, status of complaints, community member ID, date of complaints)

 Methodology:
-1-	Data Collection and Preparation: o	Download the dataset from the University data portal in CSV format and load the dataset using Microsoft Excel. o	Perform initial data cleaning, which includes handling missing values, correcting data types, and renaming columns for clarity.
+1-	Data Collection and Preparation: Download the dataset from the University data portal in CSV format and load the dataset using Microsoft Excel. o	Perform initial data cleaning, which includes handling missing values, correcting data types, and renaming columns for clarity.
 2-	Data Profiling:
 o	Patterns, Outliers, and the distribution of the data will be identified.